Click to add your own text here

 - Proof: There is sufficient evidence to demonstrate and establish the explanation as true, i.e., that which actually corresponds to reality.

 - Faith: There is some gap between our conclusion and absolute certainty (skepticism) that is only bridged by trust (faith) that our reasoning actually matches reality.

 Both science and theology attempt to understand the meaning of information by drawing out its correct interpretation from the data and evidence presented.
 In science, the data is about nature and the physical evidence it presents.
 In theology, the data is the text of the infallible Word of God and the ultimate reality it reveals.
 We will attempt to draw inferences to the best explanations with both top-down and bottom-up argumentation.

 The process of forming reasons and of drawing conclusions to the matter under discussion.

 In the spirit of full disclosure, Stuart Orr, our host and author, is a committed Christian who believes that God is the Creator, Jesus Christ is the Son of God, Messiah, and Savior of the world; and the Bible is the Word of God.
-His personal conclusions regarding the data presented in Sessions 1-6 can be seen here in Session 7.
+His personal conclusions regarding the data presented in Topics 1-6 can be seen here in Topic 7.
 Even so, Stu will do his best to relate the scientific evidence objectively, but you are free to challenge his interpretation of the scientific data as well as his philosophical and theological assumptions and argumentation.
 That’s the purpose of the Club: to think deeply about things and enter into socratic discussions, as well as be open to one’s own assumptions and beliefs and allow challenge by opposing views.
 And most importantly, to be respectful of other positions without having to fully agree with them.